About you and me: why labels aren't always just for soup cans

 How would you find someone you could connect to and feel safe with?
 How would you even know that you weren’t completely alone on the planet?
 By using the same labels that people use to disconnect you to search the internet for people like yourself…. well, the nicer words they use.

 And that’s why I spend a significant amount of time making sure that I’m easy to find.
-And I intentionally label the photos and articles on my blog and website, because although I loathe labels, I still understand that they are powerful.
+And I intentionally label the photos and articles and myself on my blog and website, because although I loathe labels, I still understand that they are powerful.
 In both directions.
 They can be hurtful.
 And they can be liberating.

 One day, the world will be different.
 It’s already happening.
 But change comes faster to some places, and slower to other places.
 In the meantime, until the world is perfect, we need ways to cope and manage and live and celebrate our lives just the way we are.
 Whether you’re Sagittarius, hippie, hipster, traditional, gay, or all of the above… we all share so many things, including the need to belong.
 Labels help us find each other.